Rocket.Chat Air-Gapped Deployment with Docker

 Air-gapped deployment with private registry servers

-Step 1: Create a private registry
+Step 1: Set up private registry

 docker pull registry:2